 All About Internet Radio Broadcasting

 The following is a comprehensive guide to Internet radio broadcasting.
 If you are an avid Internet radio broadcaster or looking to become one, this resource is for you.
 We start by taking a close, albeit abbreviated, look at the history of Internet radio broadcasting.
-Then delve into the working parts that put together the blueprint for an online station: radio servers, encoders, directories, auto DJs and control panels, etc.
+Then delve into the working parts that put together the blueprint for an online station: radio servers, encoders, directories, auto DJs, control panels, etc.

 Please click on the table of contents if you wish to jump ahead.
 And, don’t forget to bookmark this page to refer to later as we will be updating it regularly!

-Estimated reading time: 11 minutes
+Estimated reading time: 15 minutes

 The History of Internet Radio